 Size: 23 – 28 inches tall, wingspan 37 – 38 inches

 Also known as the Louisiana heron, tricolored herons are found mostly in Florida and around the Gulf coast into Texas.
-Their bluish-gray coloration might first remind you of a little blue heron, but the thin white line that runs down the front of their throat and white belly are easy giveaways.
+Their bluish-gray coloration might remind you of a little blue heron, but the thin white line that runs down the front of their throat and white belly is an easy giveaway.